chobolife/study_english/bread_barbershop/Season_1/15_The_Magic_Scissors.md

 - GO WILK!
 GO WILK!
 - Wilk's preoccupied, so someone needs to clean up around here.
 * * *
-- So tell me.
+- So, tell me.
 Just where did you learn all these genius techniques from?
 - Master Bread taught me everything I need to know.
-- Ah of course.
+- Ah, of course.
 Would you say he's your inspiration?
 - Choco, I cleaned Sausage's dookies again.
 - Great.
 Make sure you get the piddle in the corner too.
 * * *
 - Done!
 Super cool.
 Maybe it's cause you're fresh milk but you look good at any angle.
 - Thanks a bunch.
 - Master bread.
-Toilet's clog.
+Toilet's clogged.
 - Stupid toilet clogs every day.
 * * *
 - These things are the best!
 At this rate I don't know what I do without them.